admiralorbiter/bga-stats/IMPLEMENTATION_COMPLETE.md

-# ✅ Auto-Pull Implementation Complete
+# ✅ Player Stats Auto-Pull Implementation Complete

 All tasks from the implementation plan have been completed successfully!

 ## Summary

-I've successfully implemented a Playwright-based auto-pull system that eliminates manual copy/paste for importing data from BoardGameArena.
-The system is now fully functional for Player Stats, with infrastructure in place for all other data types.
+I've successfully implemented a Playwright-based auto-pull system that eliminates manual copy/paste for importing data from BoardGameArena **for Player Stats**.
+The system is fully functional for Player Stats, with infrastructure (models/parsers/importers) in place for the other bookmarklet data types.

 ## What Was Delivered